Andersons ad

 According to EV Council data, the average Australian drives 12,000km each year and spends about $2500 on petrol.
 This equates to about $0.20 per kilometre, so if you’re driving 500km, you’re spending about $100 per week on fuel.
 In comparison, the cost of driving a battery electric vehicle (BEV) is about $0.04 per kilometre, so 500km will cost about $20 per week.

-“This means you’re saving about $4160 a year driving a BEV so if, say, the price premium is $15,000 you’ll make up that difference in about three and a half years,” Andrew says.
+“With fuel and other savings, it costs about $4160 less each year to drive a BEV so if, say, the price premium is $15,000 you’ll make up that difference in about three and a half years,” Andrew says.

 Note: these figures are based on a fuel versus electricity comparison only and don’t include any potential differences in other running costs, such as servicing, tyres and insurance.
 Keep in mind that the EV price premium is likely to continue dropping in the coming years, meaning payoff times will also reduce or disappear altogether.